eguiraud/tdataframe/TDFGuide.md

 An exception is thrown if the `name` of the new branch is already in use for another branch in the `TTree`.

 ## Actions
-### Instant and delayed actions
+### Instant and lazy actions
-Actions can be **instant** or **delayed**.
-Instant actions are executed as soon as they are called, while delayed actions are executed whenever the object they return is accessed for the first time.
-As a rule of thumb, all actions with a return value are delayed, the others are instant.
+Actions can be **instant** or **lazy**.
+Instant actions are executed as soon as they are called, while lazy actions are executed whenever the object they return is accessed for the first time.
+As a rule of thumb, actions with a return value are lazy, the others are instant.
 <!--One notable exception is `Snapshot` (see the table [below](#overview)).

-Whenever an action is executed, all (delayed) actions with the same **range** (see later) are executed within the same event loop.
+Whenever an action is executed, all (lazy) actions with the same **range** (see later) are executed within the same event loop.

 ### Ranges (coming soon)
 Ranges of entries can (or must) be specified for all actions. **Only the specified range of entries will be processed** during the event loop.